Recoskie/JDasm/docs/Basics.md

 <br />

-There is a square around every two hex, because every eight binary digits is one position in memory.
+There is a square around every two hex digits, because every eight binary digits is one position in memory.

 <br />